 The bag mitt is a pared down version of the boxing glove that allows you to feel the power of your punch a lot more.
 You can get a thumbless version, but this tends to detract from the feel of a real boxing glove.
 They weigh between 10 and 12 oz and come in a range of colors.

-Jumping rope builds stamina and endurance, improves hand-eye coordination, and builds the fast twitch muscle fibres in your calves that are vital for quick footwork.
+Jumping rope builds stamina and endurance improves hand-eye coordination and builds the fast twitch muscle fibers in your calves that are vital for quick footwork.
 Look for a rope that is made of leather and either wooden or steel handles.

-Contrary to what many non gym-goers think, mirrors in gyms are not there to admire your muscles.
+Contrary to what many non-gym-goers think, mirrors in gyms are not there to admire your muscles.
 They are an important way for you to monitor your form.
-To improve your boxing technique, you need the immediate feedback that the mirror provides.
+To improve your boxing technique, you need immediate feedback that the mirror provides.